How to Prevent Holiday Return Policy Abuse & Reduce Post-Holiday Returns

 Return policy abuse is a major concern for retailers, especially during the busy holiday season.
 Implementing clear and concise return policies is crucial in reducing abuse and ensuring an efficient return process for both customers and retailers

 Leveraging technology plays a significant role in preventing holiday return policy abuse.
 AI-based fraud detection solutions can help balance preventing fraud while maintaining a positive experience for legitimate customers.
-However, it’s important to note that high-sales customers, who are often your most valuable, also tend to make more returns.
-High-sales customers in the top 20% have an annual return average of approximately $253, while the bottom 1% only have about $11 in returns per year.
 A blanket return policy can alienate loyal customers, so using technology to tailor return policies can minimize fraud without driving away your best shoppers.

-3. Set limits and restrictions on holiday retail returns
+3. Smart limits on holiday returns to preserve seasonal profits

 appriss branding confetti